- Personal Finance»

 - Investing in Stocks, Bonds, Real Estate, More

-If the economic downturn of the last few years has taught us anything it must be that by trusting large corporation's with all of our money is maybe not the smartest idea.
-I am not anti-financial institutions it's just that I live with by that old adage of never leave all your eggs in one basket.
-Maybe now in this time of financial uncertainty it is the time we took more interest in how our money works for us day to day and how we can increase it over a longer time period.
-I am not advocating abandoning pension plans, life assurance, saving plans and stocks and shares.
-This is obviously the market which should guarantee our retirement .
+If the economic downturn of the last few years has taught us anything, it must be that by trusting large financial corporations with all of our money is maybe not the smartest idea.
+I am not anti-financial institutions, it is just that I live by that old adage of never leaving all your eggs in one basket.

 Do you think we can get better returns through commodity investements?

 What Alternative Investments Are There?

 I was wondering if we are able out perform the standard funds by investing in items that are a bit more radical but will still have continued and stable value.
 Although conventional markets are relativally reliable, there are more exotic options out there.
 After all, it is in our own interests to see our money perform to its potential.
 Perhaps we as individuals should take more responsibility for our investments.
 The problem with delegating the running of our investments to others, is that as we have seen in recent years.
 When it goes wrong, it can go spectacularly wrong and thousands can suffer.

 So perhaps we need to look at commodities which we can speculate on to effectively grow in value for our designated investement period and hopefully gain at least a 33% increase on initial investment.
 Of course we don't know what the long term outcome is going to be.